Home

 Dr Janis explains: "It's like a math equation.
 I will inject the Botox into one trigger point at a time and leave the others alone.
 The Botox is used as a diagnostic test to determine what trigger point is causing the problem.
 If patients get a benefit from the Botox, they likely will get a benefit from the surgery.
 If there's no benefit from the Botox, then there won't be a benefit from the surgery."

 This treatment has some very controversial aspects.
-Of course, most are sceptical that migraine can be relieved by focusing on muscles.
+Of course, most are skeptical that migraine can be relieved by focusing on muscles.
 Though muscle problems may be a trigger, it's generally accepted that the migraine problem itself lies deep in the brain.
 Muscle issues may actually be a trigger in only a few migraine sufferers.

-Still not ready for prime-time?
+Ready for prime-time?

 Groups like the American Academy of Neurology are not ready to accept Botox for migraine as a major treatment.
 In the spring of 2008, they suggested that Botox injections were no better than a placebo, based on the current evidence.
 (Read Botox Works on Muscle Disorders But Not Migraines) They recommended that this treatment not be suggested for people with episodic migraine and chronic tension-type headaches.